 Many English language learners struggle with knowing when to use has versus have.
-Even native speakers sometimes pause, second-guessing their choice.
+In real terms, this guide dives deep into the correct usage of “has” and “have,” providing clear explanations, examples, and practical tips to help you master this essential grammar point.
+In real terms, even native speakers sometimes pause, second-guessing their choice.
 While the rule itself is relatively straightforward, applying it consistently requires a solid understanding of subject-verb agreement.
-This guide dives deep into the correct usage of “has” and “have,” providing clear explanations, examples, and practical tips to help you master this essential grammar point.
 By the end, you'll wield "has" and "have" with confidence, enhancing your writing and speaking skills.

 Main Subheading

 The distinction between "has" and "have" lies primarily in subject-verb agreement.
 In English grammar, the verb must agree in number with its subject.
-This means that a singular subject takes a singular verb, and a plural subject takes a plural verb.
+So in practice, a singular subject takes a singular verb, and a plural subject takes a plural verb.
 "Has" is the third-person singular form of the verb "to have," while "have" is used for all other persons (first-person singular and plural, second-person singular and plural, and third-person plural).

 To understand this better, let's break it down:

 - I have: First-person singular.
-Example: "I have a dream."
+So example: "I have a dream. "

 - You have: Second-person singular and plural.
 Example: "You have a point."